 Vivid reds and strongly contrasting dark green leaves are the most popular leaf colours you will come across, but if you search a bit harder you can find other named varieties of Poinsettia such as "Premium Apricot", "Cinnamon Star" and "Ice Punch".
 Creams, light orange and pinks are becoming more common so you may have a lot to choose from.

 The weak Winter sunshine is acceptable and enjoyed by most houseplants including the Poinsettia.
-If this can't be provided a spot with good light is desired.
+If this can't be provided a spot with good light is needed.
 Darker areas are okay temporarily but no longer than a few days.
-Keep away from direct Sunlight at all other times of the year because the sun could scorch the leaves.
+Keep away from direct Sunlight at all other times of the year because the sun can scorch the leaves.

 One of the top ways to kill a Poinsettia is by over doing the watering

 Regular misting is really helpful and can keep the flowering display around for longer.
 Very dry areas need to be avoided unless you can mist daily.

 If you're only keeping your Poinsettia over Christmas or until early the following year, feeding can be skipped completely.
 If you plan to keep it alive for longer you should feed a few times during Spring and Summer with a general fertiliser.

 Your plant will accept low temperatures although even exposure to a mild frost will kill it.
 Average consistent warmth is best when in flower, no higher than 22°C (71°F) and make sure you keep it well away from hot fires and heaters.

 If you want to keep your Poinsettia after flowering has finished, cut back the stems to about 10cm / 4 inches in Spring and plant in a new container using a fresh potting mix.

 Generally, because this is often a Winter houseplant the Poinsettia isn't actually growing in your home.
 Although if you have it around at other times of the year it will of course grow and this can be reasonably fast if treated well.